pudly/schmopera-hugo/content/articles/the-psychology-of-an-audition.md

 ---
-title: The psychology of an audition
+title: "The psychology of an audition"
 ---

 ## If you start with something 20th-century or newer, especially in English...